odaff-bryceam/odaff-bryceam/README.md

 <br>
 <br>

-- 🔭 I’m currently working on Hemp apps for the Public and ODAFF Administration
+- 🔭 I’m currently working on apps for the Public and ODAFF Administration
-- 🌱 I’m currently learning Discrete Math
+- 🌱 I’m currently learning Python
 - 📫 How to reach me: Teams, LinkedIn, Facebook, X